 Some organizations may have a dedicated sales enablement team that acts as a bridge between sales and marketing.
 This team helps develop and implement sales development strategies, design the sales cadence, and ensure sales enablement professionals have all the resources to generate leads and close deals.

-How to create sales enablement content
+How to approach sales enablement

 Here’s a detailed overview of how to create sales enablement content.